 Franz Joseph eventually decided to redefine the imperial power lines to take the wind out of the sails of Hungarian independence efforts and free up military and other resources tied down keeping Hungary quiet.

-Franz Joseph’s wife (Empress Elisabeth) was a noted supporter of Hungarian causes, which might also have helped influence the emperor’s thought processes.
+Franz Joseph’s wife (Empress Elisabeth) was actually a noted supporter of Hungarian causes, which might also have helped influence the emperor’s thought processes.

 The result was the 1867 Austro-Hungarian Compromise, which saw our informal Habsburg Empire (now the formal Austrian Empire) officially morph into Austria-Hungary, also known as the Austro-Hungarian Empire.